 During the 1940s the Allens were hiring my dad to work, and in return, they were giving him meat and milk so he had a way to sustain his family.
 You have to keep in mind that in those days when my family went back to San Antonio, they didn’t have any community to take care of them, but you could barter and make deals with people here in Wisconsin.

 I was born in 1954.
 The Allens gave me my first job, I’m going to say I was in first grade.
-And, I remember that Ted Allen would put me on his lap and carry me to the top of the silo, My arms and legs weren’t actually long enough to climb the rungs of the ladder, so, he would carry me up there, and toss me on the silage.
-I would then grab a pitchfork and start throwing silage down and I would be up there for hours and I would yell, ‘Is that enough?’ and he would say, ‘No, more,’ so I’d do that.
-But in the meantime, he would go up there and he would want to know, ‘Are you cold?’ and I was always, ‘No,’ I wasn’t cold.
+I remember that Ted Allen would put me on his lap and carry me to the top of the silo.
+My arms and legs weren’t actually long enough to climb the rungs of the ladder, so he would carry me up there and toss me on the silage.
+I would then grab a pitchfork and start throwing silage down, and I would be up there for hours and I would yell, ‘Is that enough?’ and he would say, ‘No, more,’ so I’d do that.
+But in the meantime, he would go up there and he would want to know, ‘Are you cold?’ and I was always, ‘No.’ I wasn’t cold.
 Well, he would still take my gloves off and feel my hands.
 We didn’t have belts so he would tie the loops of my pants together with binder twine to keep them up.
 He would make sure I had shoelaces.

 I left to go to California, but I came back in the ‘80s because the Allens needed help on the farm.